codeasj/frt/README.md

 `pandas>=0.19`

-Project is written using VS Code in Azure ML studio, deployed over webapp using Continuous Deployment(CI/CD) pipeline via github action service.
+Project is written using VS Code in Azure ML studio, deployed over webapp using Continuous Deployment(CI/CD) pipeline via App Service Build Service.

 ## Dataset:-
 The dataset used in this project is randomly generated and hence the predictions are not accurate.
 Using an actual dataset with real data involving affected patients will generate much better results.